opencv/opencv/modules/ml/doc/neural_networks.rst

 Unlike many other models in ML that are constructed and trained at once, in the MLP model these steps are separated.
 First, a network with the specified topology is created using the non-default constructor or the method ``create`` .
 All the weights are set to zeros.
-Then the network is trained using the set of input and output vectors.
-The training procedure can be repeated more than once, i.e. the weights can be adjusted based on the new training data.
+Then, the network is trained using a set of input and output vectors.
+The training procedure can be repeated more than once, that is, the weights can be adjusted based on the new training data.

 .. index:: CvANN_MLP::create